 MARKET: North Market or the Worthington Farmer’s Market

 Saturdays are market days around the city of Columbus!
 Nearly every neighborhood features a farmer’s market, so you can find multiple ways to connect with area farmers and food craftsmen.
 Columbus’ historic North Market features a farmer’s market out front on Saturdays, plus a wide array of options inside for a bigger lunch.
 Go from stall to stall to find delicacies from around the world: India, Italy, Tibet, Poland, Vietnam, Japan, the Mediterranean and more.
 Order a fresh brewed coffee from Stauf’s and pick up a beautiful pastry from Destination Donuts, Pistacia Vera or Omega Artisan Bakery.
 The growing Worthington Farmer’s Market stretches along High Street in the Old Worthington business district.
 You’ll find fresh meats, breads, flowers, cheese and prepared foods.
-While you stroll the market, stop in nearby businesses for a cappuccino at Highline Coffee Co., a sip of wine at House Wine or a bigger lunch at the Worthington Inn or the Whitney House.
+While you stroll the market, stop in nearby businesses for a cappuccino at Highline Coffee Co., a sip of wine at House Wine or a bigger lunch at the Whitney House.

 COFFEE: Bottoms Up or Roosevelt